Mi hermano, El Chapo: How a lawyer from Baltimore came to defend the world’s most notorious drug lord

 For a young Bill Purpura, Bogart’s character in “Knock on Any Door” was heroic.
 Could he do that?

 His early studies weren’t promising.
-An only child, he attended attended a military academy in Ocean City, N.J., but preferred to hitchhike to Yonkers and bet the trotters.
+An only child, he attended a military academy in Ocean City, N.J., but preferred to hitchhike to Yonkers and bet the trotters.

 After four years, he left for nearby Seton Hall University.
 But there was Dave Brubeck at The Limelight and everything else that was 1970s New York.
 On graduation day, he was in neither the top nor the middle of his class.
 He headed west in his Datsun pickup to experience Southern California and race dirt bikes at Indian Dunes.